ShadityOS/ShadityOS/README.md

-A debian-based OS for the Raspberry Pi that adds many customization options!
+A debian-based OS for the Raspberry Pi that is designed to help you use the Pi as a daily driver computer.

 ## Features